-We believe that our existing balance of cash and cash equivalents will enable us to fund our operations for at least the next 12 months from the date this Quarterly Report on Form 10-Q is filed with the SEC, and ideally through the first half of calendar year 2022.
+We believe that our existing balance of cash and cash equivalents will enable us to fund our operations for at least the next 12 months from the date this Quarterly Report on Form 10-Q is filed with the SEC, and ideally into the second quarter of calendar year 2022.
 In particular, we expect that these funds will allow us to achieve certain milestones for our NT0100 program for HD and our NT0200 program for DM1, but we expect that we will need to obtain additional funding to obtain clinical data for our NT0100 program and submit an IND for our NT0200 program.
 We have based these estimates on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
-Our operating plans and other demands on our cash resources may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings or other capital sources, including potentially collaborations, licenses and other similar arrangements.
+Our operating plans and other demands on our cash resources may change as a result of many factors currently unknown to us, and we may other similar arrangements.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.